Quiescent Big Bang formation in $2+1$ dimensions: Declarations

 \subsection{Acknowledgements}

-The author thanks David Fajman for suggesting to tackle this problem and both Michael Eichmair and him for their constructive comments that helped improve the manuscript.
+The author thanks David Fajman for suggesting to tackle this problem and Michael Eichmair, David Fajman, Hans Ringström and the anonymous referee for their constructive comments that helped improve the manuscript.
 Additionally, he thanks Mihalis Dafermos for his warm hospitality during the author's stay at Princeton University and the Erwin Schrödinger International Institute for Mathematics and Physics in Vienna for hosting the workshop \enquote{Nonlinear Waves and General Relativity}, during both of which parts of this work were written.